translate/pootle/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pootle assumes that you have the ``en_US.utf8`` locale installed on your
 server.
-If for some reason your server does not include this (you're not
+If for some reason your server does not include this (viz. on minimal
-American or you are using a very minimal server) then you need to install that
+server installs) then you need to install that locale.
-locale.

 On a Debian based server simply run: